emdemir/devnews/README.md

 to make testing easier (there are no tests yet, however).
 Sessions are stored in Redis.
 The backend database is PostgreSQL.

+Additionally, there are two different data access layers.
+You may either use the "datasource" backend (which uses raw SQL queries via `node-postgres`) or the "orm" backend (which uses Sequelize).
+This setting is controlled by the environment variable `USE_ORM`, which should be present when running `docker-compose up` if one wishes to use the Sequelize backend.

 ## Running

 Simply clone the repository.
 Afterwards, you need to either generate